miryamelizabeth/regional-stereotypes-mexico/README.md

 # Bias LLMs profiles from Mexico
-This repository contains the materials related to the article XXX.
+This repository contains the materials related to the article "Assessing territorialized bias in Large Language Models: Evidence from Mexican municipalities across models and prompting strategies".

 ### Requeriments
 ``requirements.txt`` contains the required Python packages to run the code.